confluentinc/kafka-connect-storage-cloud/kafka-connect-s3/docs/s3_connector.rst

 Automatic Retries
 -----------------
-The S3 connector may experience problems writing to the S3 bucket, such as during network partitions, interruptions, or even AWS throttling limits.
+The S3 connector may experience problems writing to the S3 bucket, due to network partitions, interruptions, or even AWS throttling limits.
 In many cases, the connector will retry the request a number of times before failing.
 To prevent from further overloading the network or S3 service,